 2. You Have Not Had a Cybersecurity Checkup Lately

-Cybercrime will cost businesses worldwide more than $2 trillion by 2019, according to a Juniper Research study.
+Cybercrime cost businesses worldwide more than $2 trillion in 2019, according to a Juniper Research study.
 Counter to what many small business owners believe, having a small business will not protect them from cybercriminals.
-A Symantec studyfound that more than a third of all reported targeted attacks in 2014 were against small businesses.
+A Symantec study found that more than a third of all reported targeted attacks in were against small businesses.
 Cybercriminals often target small businesses because they usually do not have the expertise or resources to fend them off.

 To avoid the expenses incurred from a cyberattack, you should regularly check the strength of your cybersecurity measures to make sure they are adequate for your growing business.
 If they fail a checkup, you need to find a better way to protect your data and systems.
-Even if your security measures pass the checkup, you need to stay on top of new regulatory or industry rules so that you stay compliant.
+Even if your security measures pass the checkup, you need to stay on top of new regulatory or industry rules so that you stay compliant, and ideally your business should have a comprehensive cyber security strategy.

 3. You Struggle to Keep All Your IT Assets Up-To-Date